 In general, there are three separate taxation regimes under the PFIC rules.
 If a U.S. Holder does not make a "qualified electing fund" ("QEF") election or a mark-to-market election with respect to units, such holder will be subject to the default "excess distribution regime" under the PFIC rules with respect to (i) any gain realized on a sale or other disposition (including a pledge) of units, and (ii) any "excess distribution" received on units (generally, "excess distributions" are any distribution in excess of 125% of the average of the annual distributions on units during the preceding three years or a U.S. Holder's holding period, whichever is shorter).
-Generally, under this excess distribution regime: (a) the gain or excess distribution will be allocated rateably over the period during which a U.S. Holder held its units; (b) the amount allocated to the current taxable year (and to taxable years in the U.S. Holder's holding period, if any, prior to the first taxable year in which the Trust is classified as a PFIC) will be taxed as ordinary income; and (c) the amount allocated to each other taxable year will be taxed as ordinary income in the taxable year during which the gain is realized or distribution is made at the highest tax rate in effect for the U.S. Holder in that other taxable year and will also be subject to an interest charge as if the income tax liabilities had been due with respect to each such prior year.
-If the Trust is classified as a PFIC for any taxable year during which a U.S. Holder holds units and any subsidiary of the Trust is also classified as a PFIC, such U.S. Holder would be treated as owning a proportionate amount (by value) of the shares of the lower-tier PFIC for purposes of the application of the PFIC rules.
-As a result, such U.S. Holder may incur liability for the deferred tax and interest charge described above in respect of a lower-tier PFIC if either (i) the Trust receives any excess distribution from, or disposes of all or part of its interests in, a lower-tier PFIC or (ii) the U.S. Holder disposes of all or part of its units.
+Generally, under this excess distribution regime: (a) the gain or excess distribution will be allocated ratably over the period during which a U.S. Holder held its units; (b) the amount allocated to the current taxable year (and to taxable years in the U.S. Holder's holding period, if any, prior to the first taxable year in which the Trust is classified as a PFIC) will be taxed as ordinary income; and (c) the amount allocated to each other taxable year will be taxed as ordinary income in the taxable year during which the gain is realized or distribution is made at the highest tax rate in effect for the U.S. Holder in that other taxable year and will also be subject to an interest charge as if the income tax liabilities had been due with respect to each such prior year.
+If the Trust is classified as a PFIC for any taxable year during which a U.S. Holder holds units and any subsidiary of the Shares of the lower-tier PFIC for purposes of the application of the PFIC rules.
+As a result, such U.S. Holder may incur liability for the deferred tax and interest charge described above in respect of a lower-tier PFIC if either (i) the Trust receives any excess distribution from or disposes of all or part of its interests in, a lower-tier PFIC or (ii) the U.S. Holder disposes of all or part of its units.